Taguhi Manukyan

 Months 1-2: Foundation Building

-2. Conduct comprehensive keyword and competitor research
+2. Conduct in-depth keyword and competitor research

-4. Audit existing content and identify gaps
+4. Audit existing content and find gaps

 Months 3-4: Core Content Development